 The trading price of our common stock following this offering could be highly volatile and could be subject to wide fluctuations in response to various factors, some of which are beyond our control.
+In particular, the trading prices for pharmaceutical, biopharmaceutical and biotechnology companies have been highly volatile as a result of the COVID-19 pandemic.
 These factors include those discussed in this "Risk Factors" section of this prospectus and others such as:

-- results from, and any delays in, our clinical trials for our two clinical-stage product candidates or any other future clinical development programs; - announcements of regulatory approval or disapproval of our current or any future product candidates; - failure or discontinuation of any of our research and development programs; - the termination of any of our existing license agreements; - announcements relating to any future licensing, collaboration or development agreements;
+- results from, and any delays in, our clinical trials for our two clinical-stage product candidates or any other future clinical development programs, including any delays related to the COVID-19 pandemic; - announcements of regulatory approval or disapproval of our current or any future product candidates; - failure or discontinuation of any of our research and development programs; - the termination of any of our existing license agreements; - announcements relating to any future licensing, collaboration or development agreements; - delays in the commercialization of our current or any future product candidates; - public misperception regarding the use of our product candidates; - acquisitions and sales of new products or product candidates, technologies or businesses; - manufacturing and supply issues related to our product candidates for clinical trials or future product candidates for commercialization; - quarterly variations in our results of operations or those of our competitors;

-- delays in the commercialization of our current or any future product candidates; - public misperception regarding the use of our product candidates; - acquisitions and sales of new products or product candidates, technologies or businesses; - manufacturing and supply issues related to our product candidates for clinical trials or future product candidates for commercialization; - quarterly variations in our results of operations or those of our competitors; - changes in earnings estimates or recommendations by securities analysts; - announcements by us or our competitors of new products or product candidates, significant contracts, commercial relationships, acquisitions or capital commitments; - developments with respect to intellectual property rights; - our commencement of, or involvement in, litigation; - changes in financial estimates or guidance; - any major changes in our board of directors or management; - new legislation or regulation in the United States relating to the sale or pricing of pharmaceuticals; - FDA or other U.S. or foreign regulatory actions affecting us or our industry; - product liability claims or other litigation or public concern about the safety of our product candidates; - market conditions in the pharmaceutical, biopharmaceutical and biotechnology sectors; and - general economic conditions in the United States and abroad.
+- changes in earnings estimates or recommendations by securities analysts; - announcements by us or our competitors of new products or product candidates, significant contracts, commercial relationships, acquisitions or capital commitments; - developments with respect to intellectual property rights; - our commencement of, or involvement in, litigation; - changes in financial estimates or guidance; - any major changes in our board of directors or management; - new legislation or regulation in the United States relating to the sale or pricing of pharmaceuticals; - FDA or other U.S. or foreign regulatory actions affecting us or our industry; - product liability claims or other litigation or public concern about the safety of our product candidates; - market conditions in the pharmaceutical, biopharmaceutical and biotechnology sectors; and - general economic conditions in the United States and abroad, including as a result of an economic recession or depression and market volatility related to the COVID-19 pandemic and global health concerns.